nxt3d/ecs/README.md

 **How the Example EthStars Works:**
 - Users can star any address or domain via the example implementation
-- Stars are written onchain to the ECS OffchainStarResolver/OffchainStarNameResolver contracts
+- Stars are written onchain on Base Sepolia, using @StarNameResolver.sol @StarResolver.sol
 - Anyone can query star counts via ENS resolution

 > **Live App:** The production [EthStars App](https://ethstars.info/) runs on Base mainnet, while this Sepolia deployment serves as a working example of the ECS protocol.